TrestenPool/blog2/_posts/2023-10-13-docker-udemy-course.md

   - `docker-compose.yml` - is the default filename, but any can be used with `docker-compose -f`
   - now with docker 1.13+ these yaml files can be used with swarm

-## docker-compose down --rmi local -v
-  - removes all of the images that were built specifically for this docker-compose file and also removes any volumes that were created in association with it

 ## docker build
   - creates custom images before creating a container that will use them